 That continued when I followed Julia to the Garden Spa for my 30-minute neck, back and shoulder treatment.
 I’d heard that some people see colours when they have reiki but I just felt very peaceful.

 After my session, I felt weirdly calm yet emotional and did have a little cry, which I was not expecting.
-I wouldn’t say I was sceptical about reiki before but I was really surprised by how much it affected me.
+I wouldn’t say I was sceptical about reiki before but I was surprised by how much it affected me.